chrisosaurus/plot/docs/r7rs-small-compliance.md

     This may be changed later to be more inline with the spec, but in it's current form this is (as far as I know) standard-compliant.

-    All 3 forms should work for all currently implemented types except for pairs and lists.
+    All 3 forms should work for all currently implemented types.

 6.2 Numbers
     exact integers are implemented although